 Connects to a LDAP directory on the hydraroid machine.
 The LDAP server connection information - url, base dn, user and password - is specified in the URL using the ldap\xxx properties.

-A.3.2 Using Property Bundles
+A.3.2 Using an External Database to Store the Data